-At first I was content to teach classes on central Virginia’s historic cemeteries and lead occasional tours.
-But with so many activists and professionals transforming the city’s historic burial landscape, it struck me that there is a much larger story to tell.
+I began teaching classes on Richmond’s historic cemeteries and leading occasional tours starting in 2010.
+At the time, there were a few studies available of individual cemeteries, with most of the attention focused on Hollywood Cemetery.
+But with so many activists and stewards transforming the city’s network of burial grounds, it struck me that there was a larger story to tell.

-Accordingly, my book in progress is provisionally titled Death and Rebirth in a Southern City: Richmond’s Historic Cemeteries.
 Most studies of graveyards have focused on the northeast.
-Those that do focus on southern graveyards tend to emphasize one particular cemetery, or a network of similar sites, such as Confederate burials or African American sites.
+Those that do focus on southern graveyards (outside the notable exception of New Orleans) tend to emphasize one particular cemetery, or a network of similar sites, such as Confederate burials or African American sites or rural cemeteries.
 My book instead aims to show the interplay among these sites, in terms of their origins and use as well as their ongoing preservation.

 My background: I am a faculty member in the History Department at Virginia Commonwealth University.
 My first two books, Gothic Arches, Latin Crosses (2006) and Robert Morris’s Folly (2014), were published by the University of North Carolina Press and Yale University Press, respectively.

 Death and Rebirth in a Southern City was named a finalist in the nonfiction category of the 2021 Library of Virginia Literary Awards

 Initial press and presentations for the book:

 Book talk at Richmond’s Chop Suey Books with photographer Brian Palmer

 Profile and interview with Brian McNeil, VCU News

 Jeremy M. Lazarus, “Power, Resistance and Spiritual Beliefs all told in Richmond Cemeteries” Richmond Free Press, 11/25/2020